pratikbutani/prioritize-now/README.md

-# Eisenhower Matrix Task Manager
+# Prioritize Now - Eisenhower Matrix Task Manager

 The Eisenhower Matrix Task Manager is a web application designed to help you prioritize your tasks based on the principles of the Eisenhower Matrix.
 This method, also known as the Urgent-Important Matrix, categorizes tasks into four quadrants: